 Although 5G will undoubtedly change the way we interact with each other and consume media, the change won’t happen overnight.
-It will be years before 5G is up and running smoothly across the U.S. While it’s ultimately a personal decision, it may be wise to hold off on buying a 5G handset in early 2019.
+It will be a few years before 5G is up and running smoothly across the U.S. While it’s ultimately a personal decision, it may be wise to hold off on buying a 5G handset in 2019, especially considering the fact that a slew of manufacturers are expected to release 5G-capable handsets in 2020.
 In addition to the fact that coverage will likely be very spotty, the hardware will also be first-gen. With the exception of a phone AT&T plans to release at the end of 2019, most of the 5G smartphones that will come in early 2019 will likely have single-band 5G support.

 Telecom giant Ericsson makes a good argument for waiting on a 5G smartphone.
 It reports a second generation of 5G chipsets will be announced by the end of 2019, featuring enhanced architecture and lower power consumption.
 You can keep tabs on which smartphones support 5G in our guide here.

 Updated August 20, 2019: Revised article to reflect recent carrier changes and 5G announcements.